 Avocados are one of the perks of living in Hawaii.
 There are so many varieties of avocados that they are ripe and available for many months of the year.
 But we still like to have avocados during those months when they’re not readily available.
 Freezing avocados is the ticket, but let me give you some pointers.
-I learned these things the hard way — here’s how to freeze avocados the easy way.
+I learned these things the hard way — here’s how to freeze avocados (and guacamole) the easy way.

 It took some experimenting with how to preserve avocados to get it just right!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 The answer is a resounding, “Yes!
 You can.”
 Actually, I suppose you can freeze just about anything — the question is how various items hold up to being frozen.
 Freezing avocados is an easy way to preserve these healthy fruits.
 (Yes, avocados are a fruit — more specifically a berry.
 How crazy is that?)

 Here’s the deal with frozen avocados, though.
 They are hard as a rock when frozen.